Praqma/Praqmatic-Automated-Changelog/docs/templates.md

 You can find more examples on PAC templates in the `templates` folder.

+## Extra PAC variables

+If you have defined the `:properties:` section in your configuration file or are running PAC with the `--properties` switch.
+You will also have the following variables available in your templates:

+- `properties.*` The `*` should be substituted with the name of your variable.

+This can be useful if you want to inject and use environment variables in your template, or you have a common set of changelog templates that rely on some form of dymanic content based on your build environment.

 ## Using debug to inspect raw task system data